brooklabteam/www/team.md

 <div style="clear:both;">&nbsp;</div>

-**Sarah Guth** was a PhD student in Mike Boots' lab at UC Berkeley while Cara was a postdoc.
+**Sarah Guth** was a PhD student in Mike Boots' lab at UC Berkeley while Cara was a postdoc (2017-2021).
 Sarah worked closely with Cara on several field and computational projects.
 She is now an Assistant Professor of Biology at Skyline College in San Bruno, CA.